Seacat family's connection to ESU and teaching celebratedSeptember 10, 2012

 A third generation includes three Seacat family members who received degrees from KSTC and Emporia Kansas State College.
 The Seacat family also encompasses a fourth-generation Emporia State University graduate.

 Over a period of 90 years, 16 family members have earned degrees from the institution and can account for a combined total of 300 years of teaching, most of which has taken place in Kansas schools.

 Surviving family members include Mark (BSB 1973) and Joyce (BSE 1974) Neves of Olathe; Vesta Strader (Teaching Certificate 1945) of Bucklin; Kenneth Fields (BSE 1971) Excelsior Springs, Mo.; Brent (BS 2001, MS 2007) and Tauna (BS 2001) Baker, Topeka; Dale (BSB 1954, MS 1957) and Bertella (BSE 1960) Seacat, Gilbert, Ariz.; Max (BSB 1957, MS 1961) and Joleen (BS 1961) Seacat, Greensburg; and Dona Seacat (MS 1962,) West Barnstable, Mass.

-The Seacat family was recognized at halftime of the Emporia State/Central Oklahoma Family Day football game Saturday, Sept.
+The Seacat family will be honored at halftime of the Emporia State/Central Oklahoma Family Day football game Saturday, Sept.
 15 at Welch Stadium.